 JS is a quite well-known language with a great spread and community support.
 It can be used for both client and server web scraping scripting that makes it pretty suitable for writing your scrapers and crawlers.

-Most of these libraries' advantages can be received by using our API and some of these libraries can be used in stack with it.
+Most of these libraries' advantages can be received by web scraping API and some of these libraries can be used in stack with it.

 So let’s check them out.